-- 1389.2. (a) Where an imperative power of appointment confers on its donee a right of selection and the donee dies without having exercised the power either wholly or in part, the persons designated as permissible appointees shall take equally, but an appointee who has received a partial appointment does not for that reason receive less of the property passing because of the nonexercise of the power unless the creating instrument or the donee, in writing, manifests a contrary intent. - (b) Where an imperative power of appointment has been exercised defectively, either wholly or in part, its proper execution may be adjudged in favor of the person or persons purportedly benefited by the defective exercise. - (c) Where an imperative power of appointment has been so created as to confer on a person a right to have the power exercised in his favor, its proper exercise can be compelled in favor of such person, his assigns, his creditors, or his guardian or conservator.
+- 1389.2. (a) Unless the creating instrument or the donee, in writing, manifests a contrary intent, where the donce dies without having exercised an imperative power of appointment either wholly or in part, the persons designated as permissible appointees shall take equally of the property not already appointed.
+Where a inimum distribution requirement set by the donor is not satisfied by an equal division of the property not already appointed, the appointees who have received a partial appointment shall be required to refund a pro rata portion of the property they would otherwise be entitled to receive in an amount sufficient to meet such a minimum distribution requirement. - (b) Where an imperative power of appointment has been exercised defectively, either wholly or in part, its proper execution may be adjudged in favor of the person or persons purportedly benefited by the defective exercise. - (c) Where an imperative power of appointment has been so created as to confer on a person a right to have the power exercised in his favor, its proper exercise can be compelled in favor of such person, his assigns, his creditors, or his guardian or conservator.